Introduction to UV Filters Using a ultraviolet filter for a camera lens has been a

 The Paradise Meadows trailhead is by Mount Washington in Strathcona Provincial Park.
 The trail has beautiful green meadows, ponds, and lovely mountain views.
 It’s a great place for a day out with your camera.

-The boardwalks are accessible from early November to late June.
-The area can be accessed via snowshoes during the winter and early fall.
+The boardwalks are accessible from early June to late November.
+The area can be accessed via snowshoes or cross country skis during the winter and early spring.
 In early autumn, after the first frost, the meadows change to their beautiful fall-colour.

 The Paradise Meadows Trail is a 2.8 km loop trail.
 The trail passes through a beautiful meadow and several small ponds, making it great for a day out with a camera or family and friends.
 Trail maps can be found at the wilderness centre.